-Nintendo launches DIY cardboard toys for Switch
+Nintendo Labo: Check out these DIY cardboard toys for Switch

 Nintendo is going low-tech for its newest line of video game accessories.

-The Japanese company has unveiled a series of DIY cardboard toys for its wildly popular Switch gaming console.
+The Japanese company has unveiled a series of DIY cardboard toys, called Nintendo Labo kits, for its wildly popular Switch gaming console.

 Assembled from sheets of cardboard, the accessories are designed to interact with the Switch and its Joy-Con controllers in a variety of ways.